SaberMod/GCC_SaberMod/main/gcc/config/arm/arm.md

-; This can be "a" for ARM, "t" for either of the Thumbs, "32" for ; TARGET_32BIT, "t1" or "t2" to specify a specific Thumb mode.  "v6" ; for ARM or Thumb-2 with arm_arch6, and nov6 for ARM without ; arm_arch6.
-This attribute is used to compute attribute "enabled", ; use type "any" to enable an alternative in all cases.
+; This can be "a" for ARM, "t" for either of the Thumbs, "32" for ; TARGET_32BIT, "t1" or "t2" to specify a specific Thumb mode.  "v6" ; for ARM or Thumb-2 with arm_arch6, and nov6 for ARM without ; arm_arch6.  "v6t2" for Thumb-2 with arm_arch6.
+This attribute is
+; used to compute attribute "enabled", use type "any" to enable an ; alternative in all cases.
-(define_attr "arch" "any,a,t,32,t1,t2,v6,nov6,neon_for_64bits,avoid_neon_for_64bits,iwmmxt,iwmmxt2,armv6_or_vfpv3"
+(define_attr "arch" "any,a,t,32,t1,t2,v6,nov6,v6t2,neon_for_64bits,avoid_neon_for_64bits,iwmmxt,iwmmxt2,armv6_or_vfpv3"
   (const_string "any"))

 (define_attr "arch_enabled" "no,yes"